codesleeps/AI-Summarizer/README.md

        Then open folder your perfered way in Virtual Studo Code IDE

-       Open the intergrated terminal and run the following command:
+       Open the intergrated terminal and run the following commands one after each other:

        ``` markdown
        npm i
        ```
+       then.....
        ``` markdown
        npm run dev
        ```